orses/vanilla_javascript/menu_visual/README.md

 ![screenshot of the application with a list of options with images, and a menú to filter ...](./data/screenshot_01.jpg)

-- Main Goal: Practice with DOM manipulation with interactive elements.
+- Main Goal: [DOM] Practice with DOM manipulation with interactive elements.
 - Live Demo: [link](https://orses.github.io/vanilla_javascript/menu_visual/src/)

 ## Credits